AdamLevin7/labcodes/VectorOverlay/Example_VectorOverlay.md

 ```

 ### Calculate Pixel to Meter Ratio and Magnitude to Pixel Ratio
-pix2m is a function which uses the the plate area found above to determine the number of pixels in a meter in the x and y directions in the video <br/>
+pix2m is a function which uses the the plate area found above to determine the number of pixels in a meter in the x and y directions in the video.
-mag2pix is a function which determines how big the vector should be in relation to the participants bodyweight
+mag2pix is a function which determines how big the vector should be in relation to the participants bodyweight.
-The dimensions of the portable Kistler forceplates are 0.6 by 0.4 meters.
-This may change for other forceplates.
+Dimensions of FPs used by the USC BRL Lab:
+Kistler Portable Force Plates: Long (0.6 meters), Short (0.4 meters)

 ```
 pix2m = pix2m_fromplate(plate_area, (0.6, 0.4))